larntz/lemmy-directory/content/community/lemmy.world/wrestling.md

 ---
 title: "Pro Wrestling"
 name: "wrestling"
-description: "A place to respectfully discuss pro wrestling in all forms and from all promotions and eras."
+description: "A place to respectfully discuss pro wrestling from all promotions, all eras, and all styles.**Rules:**- Let people like what they like- Enjoy what you enjoy- Keep it chill"
 type: community
-date: "2023-06-16 22:57:13"
+date: "2023-06-19 11:36:37"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.world/c/wrestling"
 host: lemmy.world
 lastmod: "{[ .Updated }}"
-subscribers: 2
+subscribers: 17
-posts: 4
+posts: 8
-comments: 2
+comments: 3
-weight: 4
+weight: 8
-dau: 2
+dau: 1
 wau: 2
 mau: 2
 instances: